Mark Langston: Player profile

-Broadcasting
+Broadcasting career

-Langston serves as a radio color commentator for the Los Angeles Angels during all games and is also a co-host of the Angels post-game call-in show Angel Talk on radio station KLAA.
+Langston is a radio color commentator for the Los Angeles Angels and is also a co-host of the Angels post-game call-in show Angel Talk on radio station KLAA.
+He began working as a broadcaster in 2012.

 On September 20, 2019, after announcing the starting lineups for an away game against the Houston Astros, Langston suffered from ventricular fibrillation and collapsed in the broadcast booth.
-He was revived and taken to a hospital, where he later had a defibrillator installed; Jose Mota took over Langston's place in the radio broadcasts.
+He was revived and taken to a hospital, where he later had a defibrillator installed.
+Jose Mota took over Langston's place in the radio broadcasts.
 Langston returned to California on September 28 and resumed his Angels radio duties the next day.

 Personal life

-Right after retirement Langston was the head coach for Lutheran High School of Orange County for two years.
+Right after retirement as a player, Langston was the head coach for Lutheran High School of Orange County for two years.

 Langston appeared as himself in an episode of Sabrina, The Teenage Witch, entitled "To Tell a Mortal", where he plays catch with Harvey.